-Forced Love (previously known as Goba Msenge) is a South African mini-series adapted from Taming of the Shrew and produced by Penguin Films as part of the SABC1 "Shakespeare in Mzansi" strand, a collection of mini-series which contemporise various works of Shakespeare into a South African context.
+Forced Love is a South African television romantic comedy television series which began life as a miniseries adapted from Taming of the Shrew and produced by Penguin Films as part of the SABC1 "Shakespeare in Mzansi" strand, a collection of miniseries which contemporise various works of Shakespeare into a South African context.

 It is the fifth of six mini-series in the strand, the first four of which aired on SABC1 on Tuesdays from 11 March to 19 August, 2008.
 The others are Entabeni (Macbeth), Izingane zoBaba (King Lear), uGugu no Andile (Romeo and Juliet) and Death of a Queen (also Macbeth).

 The series originally aired on SABC1 from 23 August to 13 September, 2012, on Thursdays at 20h30, with four hour-long episodes.
 Although intended as a four-hour miniseries it was revived in 2015 for a second season consisting of 13 half-hour episodes.

 Forced Love is a romantic comedy based on Shakespeare's Taming of the Shrew.
 It centres on two people falling in love despite their serious misgivings about one another.